StevenClontz/escape-pod-puzzlehunt-2016/pages/3-brahan-spring.md

     </tbody>
   </table>
 </div>

+Somehow they've used these tournament brackets along with the Brahan Spring Disc Golf rules to encode one of the **five Soviet codewords**.

 Take care to **photograph the seven Disc Golf rules** for your records, as well as **post a photograph of your team at this location to either